link89/selenium-federation/README.md

 * You are in a development team that need to maintain a medium scale (less than 50 devices) test infrustructure by yourself.
 * Your tests need to be executed on different OS and browsers.
 * You have electron apps or native apps to test.
+* You are a hacker that want to make your hands dirty to do something cool.

 If those are not your cases, then you may consider other tools that implement the Selenium protocol.